metekaganmusaak/metekaganmusaak.github.io/assets/assets/markdowns/evraka_privacy_policy.md

 I may disclose your information in the following cases:

 1. **Service Providers:**
-   - To third-party services like RevenueCat for in-app purchase management and advertising networks for displaying ads.
+   - To third-party services like in-app purchase management and advertising networks for displaying ads.

 2. **Legal Requirements:**
    - To comply with legal obligations, court orders, or government requests.